nsf-lrose/release-tools/elle/lrose-docker-scripts/README.md

 Various scripts and files to build a lrose-elle image

   * build.md
-  		Show how to build the image
+  		Shows how to build the image
   * Dockerfile
       Used by the build.sh script
   * docker-container.md